 If you wanted to learn how to knit, this is the perfect project!
 Using only 3 basic stitches and including a complete step-by-step video embedded on the bottom of this page, you can make a beautiful lace like dishcloth.
-If you’d prefer to download the pattern so you can take it wherever you go, the download is available on this website – Dishcloth Pattern
+If you’d prefer to download the pattern so you can take it wherever you go, the download is available for a small fee on this website – Dishcloth Pattern

 And here’s a bit more info for you.
 Not only can you use the pattern create a dishcloth, but if you add more rows, you can easily use the same pattern to make a scarf!

 The pattern itself is very short, repetitive and easy to follow.
 Exactly what a newbie knitter needs to get his or her knit on!
 For more the seasoned knitter, this pattern doesn’t require a gauge as it’s a dishcloth and sizing isn’t important.
 Also, if you want to make a larger dishcloth, increase the number of initial stitches cast on and increase the number of repeated rows to make it square.

 Like the free videos and patterns?
 Then please share my work!
 Those handy little icons along the top and embedded in this and all my patterns let you do it easily.
 And it helps me so much!
 If you’d like more information on how you can keep things free, learn how you can Help Support My Work.

 Size 3 US (3 or 3.25 mm) knitting needles